A New Orleans Holiday Heritage Tour

 Just one block from the hotel, settle in for your welcome dinner at Mr. John's Steakhouse, a New Orleans institution where classic American chophouse dining meets Creole hospitality.
 Housed in a beautifully restored 19th-century building, this family-owned establishment has been serving perfectly aged steaks, fresh Gulf seafood, and indulgent sides since 2003.
 The warm, wood-paneled dining room exudes old-world charm, while the menu delivers everything from bone-in ribeyes to Louisiana-style barbecue shrimp.
 This is New Orleans dining at its most satisfying—unpretentious, generous, and executed with the kind of attention to detail that has made Mr. John's a local favorite for over two decades.

-9:00 PM ~ Optional Evening Concert: Peter Harris & Friends at Bayou Bar
+9:00 pm ~ Optional Evening Concert: Peter Harris & Friends at the Bayou Bar

 If you're not ready for the evening to end, cross the street to the Bayou Bar for an optional intimate concert featuring bassist Peter Harris and friends.
 Recognized as a 2024 Jazz Hero by the New Orleans Jazz & Heritage Foundation, Harris is a masterful musician whose versatile guitar work spans traditional jazz, blues, and contemporary sounds.
 Sink into the cozy atmosphere of this classy neighborhood bar within the Pontchartrain Hotel and let the music welcome you properly to the Crescent City.